Victorpalkin/gHacks/hacks/sap-cortex/README.md

 Which product from the product group Electronis is sold the most in 2020?

-**Task 2.** Combine SAP sales data with Google public trends dataset So far, we have explored SAP data in the Looker Studio.
+**Task 2.** Combine SAP sales data with Google public trends dataset.

+So far, we have explored SAP data in the Looker Studio.
 But the real value and interesting insights come from combining SAP and non-SAP datasets, such as Google trends.
 Let us explore how you can combine and visualize these data.

 As a preparation, let us go back to the SQL editor of BigQuery and build a quiry that combines sales orders and trends datasets.